google/codeworld/web/help/GuideUnit3.md

 graph.
 Graphs can only be used for functions between *numbers*, not colors or pictures.
 But when you do have a function between numbers, the graph is an easy way to understand the function at a glance.

+To draw the graph of a function, first draw a horizontal axis to represent `t`, the time in seconds.
+Then for a lot of possible values of `t`, find the result of the function on the vertical axis.
+Plot those points on the coordinate plane and connect them with a smooth line.

+You can practice graphing on paper, but it's also not too hard to draw the graph of a function using CodeWorld.
+Here's a program that draws the graph of a sine (periodic) function.

+    program = drawingOf(graph & coordinatePlane)
+    graph = curve([ (x, f(x)) | x <- [0, 0.1 ..
+10] ])

+    f(t) = 3 * sin(90 * t)

+See how the back-and-forth pattern of the sine function is visible on the screen?
+You can easily see that this function will start at 0, and as time increases, it will change up to 3, then down to -3, then back up again, and so on.
+(The graphs we are drawing here start 0 on the horizontal axis, because the input to an animation is never zero.)

+You can replace the definition of `f` by any other function to see its graph instead.
+Try some of these, and see if you can describe to yourself where that function starts and how it changes over time:

+* `f(t) = 3 * t - 7`
+* `f(t) = 5 - 4 / (t + 1)`
+* `f(t) = remainder(t, 2)`
+* `f(t) = quotient(t, 2)`

 TODO: Finish this section.